bioteam/sLAM/README.md

 -rw-r--r--    19K Mar 31 16:04 sentence_length_distribution.png
 ```

 One epoch takes about ~1 hour on a Mac M1 laptop (32 GB RAM) with the command above.
-However, more text than that needs to be used to generate realistic English.
+However, more text than that needs to be used to generate syntactically correct English.

 ### Generate using an existing model